joehalloran/sql-coursework/README.md

 <div style="page-break-after: always;"></div>

-# Task 2: Data upload
+# Section 2: Data upload

 Having set up the database, I decided to continue using SQL Alchemy to parse the requisite CSV files and populate the database.